-What Causes Knee Pain without Injury
+5 Possible Causes For Knee Pain Without Injury

-Tiny sacs of fluid cushion the bones in the knee joint.
-When they become infected or irritated, they can become inflamed, leading to a condition known as bursitis.
+Bursitis is one common cause of knee pain without injury.
+Tiny sacs of fluid cushion the bones in the knee joint, and when they become infected or irritated, they can become inflamed, leading to a condition known as bursitis.
 This painful condition may be accompanied by:

-This autoimmune disease is similar to osteoarthritis, but is often not localized to a single joint, and is indicated by stiffness, swelling and pain.
+This autoimmune disease is similar to osteoarthritis, but is often not localized to a single joint, and is indicated by stiffness, swelling, and pain.

 OCR: Your Guide for Knee Pain Without Injury

 Our knees are one of our bodies’ most complex joints.
 With many moving parts and associated ligaments, tendons, and muscles, it’s not unlikely for you to experience knee pain without injury.
 If you’re unsure about the source of your knee pain, it’s crucial to consult with a physician to get a proper diagnosis.
 At the Orthopaedic & Spine Center of the Rockies, we want to help you understand how your body works, and to have the knowledge necessary to handle unexpected knee pain should it arise, so you can get back to the activities you love.

 Suffering from unexplained knee pain?
 Schedule a consultation with one of our foot and ankle specialists today!
 And be sure to check out this blog where we cover in greater detail the ways our knees can be a source of pain and where that pain stems from.